aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_HeatEquation1D.md

 plt.style.use('../styles/mainstyle.use')
 ```

-In the first notebooks of this chapter, we have described several methods - based on semi-discretization - to numerically solve the first order wave equation.
+In the first notebooks of this chapter, we have described several methods to numerically solve the first order wave equation.
 We showed that the stability of the algorithms depends on the combination of the time advancement method and the spatial discretization.

 Here we treat another case, the one dimensional heat equation: